AI-Core/Getting-Started/README.md

 ### Struggling?
 - ask google (I do this about 100 times per day)
 - Look on YouTube for tutorials
-- [Book office hours] for help if you get really stuck
+- Book office hours by logging into our webapp for help if you get really stuck
+- Come along to one of our hacks

 ### Recommendations
 - Use Linux instead of Windows or MacOS.
 It will be a steep learning curve but worth it long term.